SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/2_setupailaunch.md

 10. Go back to your "Instances and Subscriptions" and start AI Launchpad.

-    You see, that your AI Launchpad does not have yet a connection to an AI Core service.
+    You see, your AI Launchpad does not have yet a connection to an AI Core service.

     ![](images/25_ail_noapicon.png)